Food irradiation: Electron beam

 Treatment of electron beams is created as a result of high energy electrons in an accelerator that generates electrons accelerated to 99% the speed of light.
 This system uses electrical energy and can be powered on and off.
 The high power correlates with a higher throughput and lower unit cost, but electron beams have low dose uniformity and a penetration depth of centimeters.
 Therefore, electron beam treatment works for products that have low thickness.

 X-ray

-X-rays are produced by bombardment of dense target material with high-energy accelerated electrons(this process is known as bremsstrahlung-conversion), giving rise to a continuous energy spectrum.
+X-rays are produced by bombardment of dense target material with high-energy accelerated electrons (this process is known as bremsstrahlung-conversion), giving rise to a continuous energy spectrum.
 Heavy metals, such as tantalum and tungsten, are used because of their high atomic numbers and high melting temperatures.
-Tantalum is usually preferred versus tungsten for industrial, large-area, high-power targets because it is more workable than tungsten and has a higher threshold energy for induced reactions.
-Like electron beams, x-rays do not require the use of radioactive materials and can be turned off when not in use.
+Tantalum is usually preferred over tungsten for industrial, large-area, high-power targets because it is more workable than the latter and has a higher threshold energy for induced reactions.
+Like electron beams, X-rays do not require the use of radioactive materials and can be turned off when not in use.
 X-rays have high penetration depths and high dose uniformity but they are a very expensive source of irradiation as only 8% of the incident energy is converted into X-rays.